fricciardi/datetime2/docs/timeofday.rst

 marketed by a large Swiss watch company, and divides the day in 1000 parts, called "beats".
 A beat is equivalent to 1 minute and 26.4 seconds.
 A `Wikipedia article <http://en.wikipedia.org/wiki/Swatch_Internet_Time>`_ describes the Internet time.
+The Internet time is aware by definition.

 The default constructor for Internet time is:

-.. class:: InternetTime(beat, aware=True)
+.. class:: InternetTime(beat)

    Return an object that represents the time in thousandths of a day.
 The ``beat`` argument is required and must be a rational number; its value must be equal or greater than 0 and less than 1000.
-If the argument is not a Python number, a :exc:`TypeError` exception is raised.
+If the argument is not a rational number, a :exc:`TypeError` exception is raised.
 If the argument is outside its accepted range, a :exc:`ValueError` exception is raised.
-   If the ``aware`` argument is anything but ``True``, a naive instance will be created.

 An :class:`InternetTime` object has one attribute: